Lab Contract

 This may mean that you have to split a room in order to meet the daily lodging limit.
 Receipts need to be turned in for all food items.

 Reimbursement Travel: The dept will not reimburse upgrades (first class, economy plus) or warranty/travel protection.
 Flights need to be reasonable with respect to the going economical price 21 days prior to travel, or you risk not being reimbursed for the full amount.
+(If you don’t have a PCard, you will need to book through Concur using Anthony Travel: Email Glenn and Alexis if you don’t know.)
 To be reimbursed for conferences, you need to “represent” the lab by presenting a poster or talk.
 Attending a conference without presenting will require you to pay for the conference, travel, lodging, registration, etc from your own fellowship, award, or stipend.

 Societal Membership: is considered career development and cannot be reimbursed.